plankp/Rulesets/README.md

 In addition, Integer, Doubles, Characters and Strings support relative comparisons.

-Essentially, this is a DSL that matches data in a regex-like syntax
+Essentially, this is a DSL that matches data in a macro-supporting regex-like syntax

 ## How do you use this?